geraldopmj/Arqueokit/README.md

 ✅ Download layers from FUNAI's GeoServer
 - Geoprocessing faster grids
 ✅ Analyze and create point grids that maximize the number of points inside a polygon (useful for surveying)
 ✅ Create radial point grids from points (common method for archaeological site delimitation in Brazil)
+- Correct Data faster:
+✅ Connect start and end points of line layers (up to the threshold).
 - Faster Bivariate maps
 ✅ Generate a bivariate raster from two rasters
 ✅ Generate a bivariate RGB raster, already symbolized, and provide a PNG legend ready for layouts